CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 Around this same time the Tom Knight team, along with David Moon, Jack Holloway, and Guy Steele were still working on their lisp machine.
 The published a report on their follow-up machine the CADR.

 It was after this that Symbolics Inc was formed by Russell Noftsker, a former administrator of the AI lab, Jack Holloway, Daniel Weinreb, and 18 others.
-Around the same time, Richard Greenblatt founded Lisp Machines Inc.
+Around the same time, Richard Greenblatt founded Lisp Machines Inc. Much ink has been spilled about these companies.

 After that, a small number lisp machines were made by the two companies.
 Both companies made them in the CADR-style over the Sussman-style.

 Years later, after when things started to go downhill for the two companies, another scheme machine was designed by Andrew Berlin and Henry Wu.
 It's similar to the scheme-79 computer architecture, adding multiple execution units.
 I'm not sure if this machine was every built, or if it was just simulated.

 ... and that's about it.
-I know of one project on Github that attempts to recreate the scheme-79 CPU on an FPGA, but since I don't know how to use them very well I don't know if they succeeded.
+I know of three projects on the internet that attempts to create a lisp machine on an FPGA (one of which even attempting to recreate the scheme-79 CPU!) but since I don't know how to use them very well I don't know if they succeeded.
 I've found a couple blogs online of people starting to make one, but no word on their progress or if they every completed.

 As far as I can tell, the history of the true lisp machine, one that interprets cons cells in silicon, pretty much ended in the 1980s.

-A bit about the authors:
+A bit about the authors, and what happened to them afterwards:

 - Alan Bawden: went on to get his PhD at MIT, with Gerald Sussman as his advisor.
 His last publication was in 2008, but he seems to still be kicking around, at least as of 2019.
 - Alan Bell: I haven't been able to find anything about him in the intervening years.
-On a forum about a year ago someone popped up who seems to match, his mind seems to be going: https://www.quora.com/profile/Dr-Alan-Bell-PhD
+I did find link(https://www.quora.com/profile/Dr-Alan-Bell-PhD)[this] account, and the personal information listed seems to line up.
+Make of that what you will.
+At the very least, if this is him then he's still alive as of last year.
 - Andrew A Berlin: has worked on a very wide range of subfields over the years, started lots of companies.
 Seems like a cool dude.
-- Daniel Weinreb: co-founded Symbolics.
-After that, he bounced around for a while writing LISP at a couple different companies.
+- Daniel Weinreb: after Symbolics, he bounced around for a while writing LISP at a couple different companies.
 He died in 2012 at age 55 from cancer.
 - David Moon: became a big contributor to Common Lisp.
 Is still around, still doing some programming language research.
-- Gerald Jay Sussman:
+- Gerald Jay Sussman: very much one of the heroes of the story.
+Wrote a very famous textbook, continues to proselytize Scheme, among many many other things.
+He's currently a professor of Electrical Engineering at MIT.
 - Guy Lewis Steele Jr: what can't be said about him? emacs, common lisp, hacker culture, java, etc. He's still doing computer research do this day.
-- Henry M Wu: did some hardware design, and then left the industry and now owns some hotels and restaurants
+- Henry M Wu: did some hardware design, and then left the industry entirely and now owns some hotels and restaurants.
 - Richard Greenblatt: went on to found Lisp Machines Inc to sell the CADR machines.
-- Jack Holloway: co-founded Symbolics, of which much ink has been spilt.
-After that died, he started a company doing phone line stuff.
+- Jack Holloway: after Symbolics, he started a company doing phone line stuff.
 He died last year of Parkinsons.
 - Thomas Knight: went on to work on a number of very impressive things in the fields of supercomputing and biology.
 I had never heard of the term "adiabatic computing" before, very cool.
 He co-founded Ginkgo Bioworks, and seems to be doing very well.

 # The plan